 You’ve seen that rice, and by extension, rice flour is gluten-free and can be combined with other flours to make variety of dishes that require wheat.

 Rice like most grains comes with numerous nutrients.
-It is rich in fiber and protein.
-You’ll find decent amounts of selenium, niacin, copper, phosphorus, vitamin E and calcium.
+It is a source of protein & some amount of fiber.
+You’ll find decent amounts of selenium, niacin, copper, phosphorus, vitamin E and calcium too.
 Particularly the whole grain kind, can boost your immunity as it contains zinc, magnesium and other essential minerals.

 It contains choline, a compound that can protect your liver from damage including cancer.
 Phytic acid extracted from rice is used in products that treat skin conditions like acne and pigmentation.